gate42qc/quantum-futures-hackathon-2019/README.md

-We implemented a web interface from which you could submit a qiskit circuit and the system would divide the circuit between simulated devices connected trough a simulated quantum network and it would run the circuit and print back the results.
+We implemented a web interface from which you could submit a qiskit circuit and the system would divide the circuit between simulated devices connected through a simulated quantum network and it would run the circuit and print back the results.

 In the web interface user can type any python code for generating the circuit.